 Practice Your C# Skills

 Coding is a skill, and like any skill, the more you practice, the better you’ll get.
-Although you may feel somewhat unnerved by the complexity of C# at first, over time, these feelings will dissipate and you’ll become more comfortable working with the language.
+Although you may feel somewhat unnerved by the complexity of C# at first, these feelings will dissipate.
+You’ll become more comfortable working with the language.

-Practice is so important when it comes to coding because you’ll inevitably make mistakes, and the only way that you’ll learn from them is to keep working hard and figuring out ways to improve your work.
+Practice is so important when it comes to coding because you’ll inevitably make mistakes.
+The only way that you’ll learn from them is to keep working hard and figuring out ways to improve your work.
 And, over time, you’ll develop a mental catalog of errors and mistakes you have seen, which will help you become a more effective programmer.

 How often should you practice?
 That’s up to you, but when you’re getting started, it is best to try to fit in as much practice as you can.
 If possible try to code daily or at least a few times a week.
 This will reduce the likelihood that you forget about coding and stop working on projects.